DevJustinTech/Grabbertoullie/README.md

 Web developer, Graphics designer and UI designer
 ------------------------------------------------

 I'm a 2nd year software engineering student.
-I have a lot of hand on skills like video editing, graphics design and 3d design using blender.
+I can create really beautiful and eye catching webpages using HTML, CSS, and JS.
+I am acquainted with python and java.
+I also have hand on skills like video editing, graphics design and 3d design using blender.
+I am keenly interested in AI and ML and I will be documenting my progress here!

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [olugbengaakinbowale@gmail.com](mailto:olugbengaakinbowale@gmail.com)
-* 🧠  I'm learning Mobile app development using react.
+* 🧠  I'm learning AI and ML.
 * 🤝  I'm open to collaborating on Web development projects, UI/UX design projects
 * ⚡  Follow me on x: devjustin\_